Systems Engineering Laboratory 1

 Using the docker-compose

-technology define the infrastructure in the form of a docker-compose.yml
+infrastructure in the form of a docker-compose.yml

 file.